12/28/2025

 Foods to Avoid

-Some companies use filler foods like milo, wheat, beans or peas which lack the nutrients birds need.
+Some companies use filler foods like milo, beans or peas which lack the nutrients birds need as a main food.
 Companies use it to increase their profit margins by making you feel like you got a good deal.

 • Bread, Crackers, Cookies – no nutritional value and will cause malnutrition